OXY2DEV/foldtext.nvim/README.md

 In a `lua` file, if a fold's starting line contains `${}` with some text inside this will render as a custom fold.

-For example, folding this text,
+For example, folding this text will show a lua icon on the fold text

 ```lua
 -- ${default}